JS-Media-Creation/docker-traefik-config/README.md

 - Inside of the "traefik" folder create another folder "data"
 - Inside of the "data" folder create an empty "acme.json" file with chown 600
 - Copy the traefik.yaml from this repo into the data folder and make your adjustments
-- Copy the docker-compose.yaml from this repo into the "traefik" folder
+- Copy the docker-compose.yaml from this repo into the "traefik" folder and make your adjustments
 - Run "docker compose up -d"
 - Drink a coffee and have fun ☕